 The Board has the responsibility for nominating director candidates to shareholders and filling vacancies.
 The Nominating and Corporate Governance Committee is responsible for recommending candidates to the Board, as well as recommending the selection criteria used in seeking nominees for election to the Board.
 The Board has adopted the following director nominee selection criteria.
 Nominees should possess the highest personal and professional ethics, integrity, and values, and be committed to representing the long-term interests of all shareholders.
-Nominees should be selected on the basis of their business and professional experience and qualifications, public service, diversity of background (including diversity of gender, race, ethnic or geographic origin, age and experience availability to devote sufficient time to the Board and the needs of the Company in light of the qualifications of the other directors or nominees.
+Nominees should be selected on the basis of their business and professional experience and qualifications, public service, diversity of background (including diversity of gender, race, ethnic or geographic origin, age and experience) and availability to devote sufficient time to the Board and the needs of the Company in light of the qualifications of the other directors or nominees.
 A diverse Board is likely to be a well-balanced Board with varying perspectives and a breadth of experience that will positively contribute to robust discussion at Board meetings.
 Candidates should be persons who have demonstrated leadership in multinational companies or government, finance or accounting, higher education or other fields, or who are able to provide the Company with relevant expertise, industry knowledge or marketing acumen.
 Nominees should also represent all shareholders rather than special interest groups or any group of shareholders.
 In determining whether to recommend a director for re-election, the Nominating and Corporate Governance Committee may use the services of an executive search firm to assist the Company in identifying potential nominees and to participate in the evaluation of candidates for Board membership.
-The Nominating and Corporate Governance Committee way use the services of an executive search firm to assist the Company in identifying potential nominees and to participate in the evaluation of candidates for Board membership.
-The Nominating and Supporting
+The Nominating names of nominees and supporting information to the Assistant Corporate Secretary of the Company.
+The Nominating and Corporate Governance Committee was use the services of an executive search firm to assist the Company in identifying pot